The Danforth Series in Apple

 • Joinery: screwed, glued and corner-blocked

-The Danforth is available in a full compliment of sizes.
+The Danforth is available in a full complement of sizes.
 The sofa has three seat and back cushions, like the demi sofa.
 The love seat has two, and the chair has one.
 Only the lengths are different, all other dimensions and design details are the same.

 • Sofa: 84" long x 37" deep x 38" tall